Tony Moments: A night for Broadway to reclaim its groove

 THE ‘GREAT WHITE WAY?’ — JUST A NICKNAME

 Broaching the subject of diversity and representation, DeBose hailed the fact that Broadway was becoming “more reflective of the community that adores it.”
 She noted the season was full of Black creative voices both on and offstage, and that two Broadway theaters were being renamed for the great Black performers James Earl Jones and Lena Horne.
-And she quipped that she saw the phrase “The Great White Way,” as Broadway has long been called, as a nickname — “as opposed to a how-to guide.”
+And she quipped that she sees the phrase “The Great White Way,” as Broadway has long been called, to be a nickname — “as opposed to a how-to guide.”

 JACKSON’S LIFE RAFT